WIFW AW 2012 – 5 unanswered questions

-I have been in the arena for all the five days and have watched almost every other show.
-It comes as a total shocker to see that most of the collection falls in the resort/summer line.
-I do understand that India doesn’t have a fierce winters and we cannot afford to showcase fur collared trench coats.
-That doesn’t mean that all we have to offer is light weight chiffons and crepe!
-There is something called a ‘relevance to season’.
+I have been in the arena for all the five days and have watched almost every show.
+It comes as a mild letdown to see that most of the collection falls in the resort/summer line.
+I do understand that India doesn’t have fierce winters and fur collared trench coats are probably irrelevant.
+But is light weight chiffon and crepe all we’re left with?
 Fashion is directly dependent on the season for which it is being offered.
-We have elements like the knits, layering and jackets which is essentially seen in Delhi winters.
-There were a few designers who showcased a spectacular collection without compromising with the season.
-Anju Modi’s line was almost completely in wool.
+Trends like cable knits, layering and statement jackets are hot favourites in Indian winters.
+However, a handful of designers totally rocked the winter vibe.
+Anju Modi’s ethnic line was almost completely in wool.
 The garments were beautifully layered at Pero.
-The fuchsia hearts on back of knitted woolens looked totally chic.
-Something that the collection will be remembered for!
-Meera Ali’s functional separates were very much in autumn/winter line.
+The fuchsia hearts on back of knitted woollens were totally chic.
+Something that the label will be remembered for.
+Meera Ali’s functional separates were very much autumn/winter.
 Rahul Mishra showcased a trench coat with beautiful piping detail in reds.

 I agree with the fact that the live performances add extra oomph to the fashion shows.
 But sometimes they get really really lengthy and bore the audience to the death.
 C’mon!
 We are here to see the garments.

 It comes down to the relevance once again.
 An almost-couture-range in ready-to-wear week?
-There weren’t many, but still a considerable number of designers who showed bridal and couture-range garments in a prêt week!
+There weren’t many, but still a considerable number of designers who showed bridal and couture garments in a prêt week!

 Well..
-That make is FIVE.
+That makes it FIVE.
 I am not done yet.
-Have three more visuals to share.
-Now, it’s your turn to comment on them.
-Share your thoughts on the visuals below!
+Have two more visuals to share.
+Share your thoughts in comments.